qiskit-community/ffsim/README.md

 - It may be a bit tricky to get OpenBLAS to link successfully.
 If you have issues, try the following:
   - Run `pip install patchelf`.
   - Run `pip install -e .` twice in a row.

+## Development

+To set up ffsim for development, install it from source in editable mode along with the development requirements:

+    pip install -e ".[dev]"

+If you add or modify any Rust modules, rebuild them by running the command

+    maturin develop --release

+Tests and other code checks are managed using [tox](https://tox.wiki/en/latest/).
+To run the default tox environments, simply run

+    tox

+To run a specific environment, for example, to run the lint checks, do

+    tox run -e lint

+You can also use `pytest` to run the tests directly.
+For example,

+    pytest tests/